-The beach has a deep tile color, completely different from the color of the sand in all the other beaches of the island, but also of the country.
+The beach has a deep tile color, completely different from the color of the sand on all the other beaches on the island, but also in the country.
 In fact, in combination with the clay that exists at the bottom of the sea, it creates a colorful feast that cannot be found anywhere else in the world.

 Red Beach, Santorini

-Red Beach in Santorini is without a doubt a sight to behold.
+Red Beach on the Greek island of Santorini is without a doubt a sight to behold.
 The red, vertical, volcanic rocks and the thin, reddish, pebbles create a unique image and contrast with the umbrellas and colorful figures of people who come here to admire the wild landscape and swim.

 Red Beach is located just a few steps from the archeological site of Akrotiri.
 There, you will see a wonderful volcanic palette with the colors white, red, and black dominating the scene.
 It is one of the beaches of Santorini that you will rarely enjoy without massive crowds of people since it is very famous.